l1997i/DurLAR/README.md

 **Text Editors**: Simple text editors like `Notepad` (Windows) or `TextEdit` (Mac) can also open `CSV` files, though they are less suited for data analysis.

-## Folder \#Frame verification
+## Folder \#Frame Verification

-For the convenience of verifying folder data, we provide the number of frames each folder contains.
+For easy verification of folder data and integrity, we provide the number of frames in each drive folder, as well as the [MD5 checksums](https://collections.durham.ac.uk/collections/r2gq67jr192?utf8=%E2%9C%93&cq=MD5&sort=) of the zip files.

 | Folder   | # of Frames |
 |----------|-------------|